Do Retrieval Augmented Language Models Know When They Don't Know?: Abstract

 \section{Abstract}

-Existing Large Language Models (LLMs) occasionally generate plausible yet factually incorrect responses, known as hallucinations.
-Researchers are primarily using two approaches to mitigate hallucinations, namely Retrieval Augmented Language Models (RALMs) and refusal post-training.
-However, current research predominantly emphasizes their individual effectiveness while overlooking the evaluation of the refusal capability of RALMs.
+Existing large language models (LLMs) occasionally generate plausible yet factually incorrect responses, known as hallucinations.
+Two main approaches have been proposed to mitigate hallucinations: retrieval-augmented language models (RALMs) and refusal post-training.
+However, current research predominantly focuses on their individual effectiveness while overlooking the evaluation of the refusal capability of RALMs.
+Ideally, if RALMs know when they do not know, they should refuse to answer.
 In this study, we ask the fundamental question: Do RALMs know when they don’t know?
-Specifically, we ask three questions.
-First, are RALMs well-calibrated regarding different internal and external knowledge states?
+Specifically, we investigate three questions.
+First, are RALMs well calibrated with respect to different internal and external knowledge states?
 We examine the influence of various factors.
-Contrary to expectations, we find that LLMs exhibit significant \textbf{over-refusal} behavior.
-Then, how does refusal post-training affect the over-refusal issue?
-We investigate the Refusal-aware Instruction Tuning and In-Context Fine-tuning methods.
-Our results show that the over-refusal problem is mitigated by In-context fine-tuning. but magnified by R-tuning.
-However, we also find that the refusal ability may conflict with the quality of the answer.
-Finally, we develop a simple yet effective refusal method for refusal post-trained models to improve their overall answer quality in terms of refusal and correct answers.
-Our study provides a more comprehensive understanding of the influence of important factors on RALM systems.
+Contrary to expectations, when all retrieved documents are irrelevant, RALMs still tend to refuse questions they could have answered correctly.
+Next, given the model’s pronounced \textbf{over-refusal} behavior, we raise a second question: How does a RALM’s refusal ability align with its calibration quality?
+Our results show that the over-refusal problem can be mitigated through in-context fine-tuning.
+However, we observe that improved refusal behavior does not necessarily imply better calibration or higher overall accuracy.
+Finally, we ask: Can we combine refusal-aware RALMs with uncertainty-based answer abstention to mitigate over-refusal?
+We develop a simple yet effective refusal mechanism for refusal-post-trained RALMs that improves their overall answer quality by balancing refusal and correct answers.
+Our study provides a more comprehensive understanding of the factors influencing RALM behavior.
+Meanwhile, we emphasize that uncertainty estimation for RALMs remains an open problem deserving deeper investigation.